Fake ads, manipulated photos: Abu Dhabi tenants duped by fraudulent real estate agents

+Considerations are at an early stage and Blackstone may still decide against pursuing a deal, a report said

-When Abu Dhabi resident Hanil Sajad was hunting for an apartment in the Madinat Zayed area, he came across one listing on a popular site of a building with shaded parking.
+When Abu Dhabi resident Hanil Sajad was hunting for an apartment in the Madinat Zayed area, he came across a popular site that listed a building with shaded parking.
 “I was intrigued because it is almost impossible to find parking in that area and this building was advertising shaded private parking,” he said.
 “However, when I went there, it was just the Mawaqif parking and because the building’s shadow fell on it, they called it shaded parking.”

 Several Abu Dhabi residents have reported that property agents are luring them in with false pretences and carefully manipulated photos when the reality is different.
-Some even advertise houses with different rents and sizes, which prospective renters only find out when they visit the place.
+Some even advertise houses with false rents and sizes, which prospective tenants only find out when they visit the place.

-Hanil, who has been house-hunting since 2022, said that he has also seen several such instances.
-“I once saw an apartment that according to the listing measured 1,500 square feet,” he said.
+Hanil, who has been house-hunting since 2022, said that he has seen several such instances.
+“I once saw an apartment that, according to the listing, measured 1,500 square feet,” he said.
 “When I got there, it was the size of a shoebox.
 When I asked the agent, he said the measurement includes the outdoor balcony as well as part of the corridor because that is where the residents can put their cycles or plant pots.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.